Frankie Lymon: Relationships

-Lymon's marriage to Waters was not legal because she was still married to her first husband at the time.
-After the marriage failed, he moved to Los Angeles in the mid-1960s, where he began a romantic relationship with Zola Taylor, a member of the Platters.
+In the early 1960s, Lymon began a relationship with Elizabeth "Mickey" Waters, whom he later married in 1964 in Alexandria, Virginia, and gave birth to his only child, a daughter named Francine who died two days after birth at Lenox Hill Hospital.
+Lymon's marriage to Waters was not legal because she was still married to her first husband, Charles Phillips, at the time.
+After the marriage failed, Lymon moved to Los Angeles in the mid-1960s, where he began a romantic relationship with Zola Taylor, a member of the Platters.

 Taylor claimed to have married Lymon in Mexico in 1965 although their relationship ended several months later, purportedly because of Lymon's drug habits.
-Lymon, however, had been known to say that their marriage was a publicity stunt, and Taylor could produce no legal documentation of their marriage.
+However, Lymon was known to say that their marriage was a publicity stunt, and Taylor could produce no legal documentation of their marriage, however, it was reported that the couple married in Las Vegas.
 In Major Robinson's gossip column of June 6, 1966, Zola said the whole thing was a joke that she went along with at the time (October 1965).